Comparing Senmiao Technology (AIHS) and Its Rivals

 |$537.45 million

-Senmiao Technology’s peers have higher revenue and earnings than Senmiao Technology.
-Senmiao Technology is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Senmiao Technology’s competitors have higher revenue and earnings than Senmiao Technology.
+Senmiao Technology is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

-This is a summary of recent ratings and target prices for Senmiao Technology and its peers, as reported by MarketBeat.com.
+This is a breakdown of current recommendations for Senmiao Technology and its competitors, as reported by MarketBeat.

 |Sell Ratings